 Individual Testimonial – Mark Kosters

 Mark Kosters worked at Network Solutions from 1991 to 1993 in support of the NIC-DDN contract awarded by DISA.
-Among his duties was to maintain and publish the root zone file, maintain A and J root-servers, and create/maintain source code that generated the root zone.
+Among his duties was to maintain and publish the root zone file, maintain A-root, and create/maintain source code that generated the root zone.
 He continued those responsibilities working for NSI as he moved to the Principle Investigator to NSF for the InterNIC project in 1993.
 Mark continued to work for Network Solutions as it was acquired first by SAIC, then later VeriSign until 2007.

 Upon our request, Mr. Kosters was able to check his archived documents, messages, and source code.
 He confirms that, as far back as 1991, TTLs in the root zone were: 6 days for authoritative data, 2 days for delegations, and 2 days for glue.